Walter H. Cottingham: Personal life

 On May 22, 1888, Cottingham married Gertrude Bennett and they had four children: Gladys, Gertrude, Sherwin (who later married Maggie Teyte), and William.

 Death and legacy

 Walter Horace Cottingham died on 12 March 1930 in Berkshire, England.
 He was interred at Lake View Cemetery in Cleveland, Ohio.

 Cottingham’s contributions to Sherwin-Williams and the paint industry at large are remembered as a cornerstone of its success.
-His introduction of the "Cover the Earth" logo remains an iconic symbol of the company’s vision and ambition.
-His legacy continues through Sherwin-Williams’ ongoing innovations and global presence.
+His introduction of the "Cover the Earth" logo remains an iconic symbol of the company.